RoboticsLabURJC/2022-tfg-juancamilo-carmona/docs/_posts/2023-05-28: CARLA lane detection .md

 # CARLA lane detection

 In today's post, I'm excited to delve deeper into one of the most critical aspects of autonomous driving: lane detection.
-The primary idea behind my Final Degree Project (FDP) was to create a lane detector based on Convolutional Neural Networks (CNN).
+The primary idea behind my Final Degree Project was to create a lane detector based on Convolutional Neural Networks (CNN).
 However, to demonstrate the effectiveness of this method, I designed three other algorithms based on traditional computer vision techniques.
 I'll discuss each of these in detail before diving into the issues encountered and how I resolved them.

 ## HSV Color Filter
 The first method I implemented was a simple HSV (Hue, Saturation, Value) color filter.
 This algorithm separates the color components and thresholds the HSV image to get binary images, highlighting the lane markings effectively against the road.
-This is an intuitive method but has its limitations, primarily when dealing with varying lighting conditions.
+This is a very simple method that demands very lower computational resources but that gives very poor results in a realistic enviroment in consecuence to the change in lighting conditions since the same hsv threshold doesnt work in dark scenarios and conditions with a lot of light.

 ## HSV Color Filter and Canny Edge Detection
 Next, I combined the HSV color filter with the Canny edge detection algorithm.
 The Canny algorithm is a multi-stage process that involves blurring, gradient calculation, non-maximum suppression, and finally, a double threshold for edge tracking.
 This combination improved the detection capabilities, but it was still not as robust as I would have liked.